UK begins inquiry into woman's death by Novichok nerve agent – DW – 10/14/2024

 In March 2018, Skripal and his daughter were found unconscious on a bench in the city center.
 They survived after intensive treatment and now live under protection.

-Dawn Sturges — a 44-year-old mother of three — died in July 2018 after spraying herself with what she believed was a perfume bottle discarded in a park which contained the Russian nerve agent Novichok.
+Dawn Sturges — a 44-year-old mother of three — died in July 2018 after spraying herself with what she believed was a perfume bottle discarded in a park which contained Novichok.
+The nerve agent was developed by Soviet scientists in the 1970s and 1980s.

 Who are the suspects?